Objective 1: Allocate a green and educational space for a butterfly – pollinator garden on the UCF campus.

 Objective 1: Make the UCF Downtown campus a drop-off location for food scraps.

 IDEAS For UCF is an integral part of IDEAS For Us serving on the largest college campus in the nation.
 Our branch is a registered club of UCF that seeks to make our campus sustainable as we educate, engage, and empower our students to become better stewards to the earth.

-We welcome you to join the organizing team which meets twice a month or attend an on campus monthly meeting called the IDEAS Hive which takes place every First Thursday of the month from 5 pm – 7 pm .
-For more information, please email: [email protected].
+We welcome you to join the organizing team which now meets virtually weekly or attend one of our monthly meetings called the IDEAS Hive which takes place the First Thursday of every month from 6 pm – 7:30 pm .
+For more information, please email: [email protected] or [email protected]!

-Please reach out to [email protected] to learn more about our upcoming events and see if you can get active by joining our organizing team!
-Follow us on Facebook and Instagram to learn more and stay updated on our upcoming events.
+Please reach out to [email protected] or [email protected] to learn more about our upcoming events and see if you can get active by joining our organizing team!
+Follow us on Facebook , Instagram, or Twitter to learn more and stay updated on our upcoming events.

-Kristin Anderson is the leader of the IDEAS For Us – UCF branch and with her organizing team, they are able to create monthly action projects in Energy, Water, Food, Waste and Ecology.
-Contact her directly: [email protected].
+Kaisy Prieto is the leader of the IDEAS For Us – UCF branch and with her organizing team, they are able to create monthly action projects, and workshops in the pillars of sustainability consisting of Energy, Water, Food, Waste and Ecology.
+Contact her directly for ways on how you can get involved with her team: [email protected]

 IDEAS For Us – UCF focuses on environmental advocacy through education, action, and awareness.
 First, we work on environmental education by seeking to guide our fellow students on ways to live a wholesome and sustainable lifestyle.
 We also strive to engage students in environmental action through projects that are based on achieving the UN’s Sustainable Development Goals.
 Finally, we wish to create a space for students and teachers to collaborate and discuss on-campus action projects that will bring us closer to our Carbon Neutral and Zero Waste goals.